cliffinn/healthcare-datasets-eda-python/README.md

 ## Collaboration
 This project requires close collaboration with:

-IT Department: For data access, infrastructure, and ETL pipeline setup.
+**IT Department**: For data access, infrastructure, and ETL pipeline setup.

-Medical Staff: For understanding patient care processes and validating insights.
+**Medical Staff**: For understanding patient care processes and validating insights.

-Hospital Administration: For refining requirements and implementing recommendations.
+**Hospital Administration**: For refining requirements and implementing recommendations.

-Third-Party Data Providers: For integrating supplementary healthcare data.
+**Third-Party Data Providers**: For integrating supplementary healthcare data.

 ## Dataset Structure
 The dataset is divided into four main csv file, each focusing on a specific aspect of healthcare operations: